 The good news: you don't need medication or a therapist to lower the flame's intensity.
 Most of the most effective tools are simple daily habits that directly affect the nervous system, and some work within minutes.
 In this guide, we've compiled practical, research-backed techniques to reduce stress and anxiety today, without special equipment or expense.

-To know how to calm down, it's helpful to understand what's actually on.
+To know how to calm down, it's worth understanding what is actually on.
 When the brain detects a threat, real or imagined, the 'fight or flight' system is activated:

 - The sympathetic nervous system takes over: heart rate increases, breathing shortens, muscles tense.